isl-org/Open3D/docs/tutorial/Advanced/colored_pointcloud_registration.rst

 		source_temp.transform(transformation)
 		draw_geometries([source_temp, target])

-It is notable that it makes hard copy of source point cloud to make source point cloud intact.
+The function makes hard copy of source point cloud to make source point cloud intact.
-``draw_geometries`` can take a list of geometries and displays geometries in the list altogether.
+Note that ``draw_geometries`` can take a list of geometries and displays geometries in the list altogether.

 .. code-block:: python